dset0x/dset0x.github.io/src/pages/advice.md

 ------

 * Hit suspend and go walk / skate / cycle.
 Prefer smaller streets.
 Do not return until the static in your head has gone away.

-* If you go for a ride, always ride to ride another day.
+If you go for a ride - no matter what you ride - ride to ride another day.

-* Find the nearest homeless person who sells that magazine and buy it.
+* Find the nearest homeless person who sells that street magazine and read it.

 * Listen to your favorite singer or artist.
 If you don't have one, find one.